benjaminsampica/bensampica.com/content/post/keyedservices/index.md

 builder.Services.AddKeyedScoped<INerdValidator, LikesDAndDValidator>("D&D");
 ```

+Now, you're ready to dynamically pull out the services you need in your application code.

 ```csharp
 // This comes from the front-end.
 Users can choose what criteria might make them a nerd. public class AreYouANerdRequest